How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 Why you might be targeted

 Unauthorised surveillance is a serious invasion of privacy.
-People worry about hidden devices for reasons like:
+People worry about hidden devices for reasons such as personal or domestic spying, business disputes and sensitive conversations, landlord or neighbour concerns, hotels and short-term rentals, or harassment and coercive behaviour from someone they know.

 Signs you may be under surveillance

-None of these prove anything on their own, but a cluster of red flags can justify a sweep:
+None of these signs proves anything on its own, but a cluster of red flags can justify a sweep.

-Tip: Many normal electronics can cause interference.
-A proper physical check helps separate coincidence from something real.
+Many normal electronics can cause interference, so a proper physical check helps separate coincidence from something real.

 Where hidden devices are commonly placed